Deploying mytoken with docker swarm¶

 - (Only required if you stopped the bootstrap node and don't want to lose data): Copy the data from the node with the most recent data. (e.g. if you shut down everything with

-just use anyone)sudo cp -rp $MYTOKEN_DOCKER_DIR/db/1/data/ $MYTOKEN_DOCKER_DIR/db/b1/data/
+stack rmjust use anyone)sudo cp -rp $MYTOKEN_DOCKER_DIR/db/1/data/ $MYTOKEN_DOCKER_DIR/db/b1/data/ - Change the entry